mpouyamirzaei/MUSE-Tissue-Image-Dataset/README.md

 <img src="https://mcw.marquette.edu/biomedical-engineering/biophotonics-lab/images/research/scanning-microscopy.gif">
 <br>
 <i> <b> Fig. 1: </b>  Intraoperative imaging of breast tumor margins during BCS including (left) Schematic of the DUV-FSM and (right)  Fluorescence and H&E images of breast tissue with ILC and DCIS with adjacent adipose at the two ends; (A) fluorescence image with a specimen photo represented in the white box; (B) FFPE H&E image; (C) benign adenosis highlighted by the black box; DCIS sites indicated by yellow arrows 1, 2, 3 and 4.
 The zoomed-in regions at arrows 1, 2 and 3 are represented in (F), (G) and (H), respectively.
 The DCIS indicated by arrow 4 is not visible in the fluorescence image, likely because it is slightly below the surface. </i>

+## Contact Us

+If you wish to obtain the unstitched version of the images, please email bing.yu@marquette.edu

 ## Location